 Since 508 A.D, Paris, also called the City of Lights, is the capital of France.
 France is a member of the European Union, the largest country of Western Europe with 550 000 km2 and the second country in population behind Germany with 66 millions inhabitants.
 France facts.

-The city has 2.25 million inhabitants.
-She is the core of the Grand Paris metropolitan area (6.8 million people) and Ile de France region (12.01 million people).
+The city has 2.187 million inhabitants.
+It is the core of the Grand Paris metropolitan area (7.026 million people) and Ile de France region (12.21 million people).
 Grand Paris facts.

 The city is very dynamic with 6 million jobs, 325 000 students studying at Paris University and other educational institutions, 140 theaters, 100 nightclubs, 96 cabarets, 90 movie theaters, 3 opera houses, 62 000 shopping venues.

-From the Romans who conquered her in 52 BC to today's Vth Republic, the city has a rich 2000 year history.
+From the Romans who conquered it in 52 BC to today's 6th Republic, the city has a rich 2000 year history.

 The French Kings, who governed France, from 448 until 1848, commissioned famous Paris monuments, such as the Louvre Palace, the Invalides and Versailles Palace.

 Under the Romans, the capital of France was Lyon.
 Paris became the capital of France in 508 under King Clovis.
-After centuries with no unique capital, she retrieved her status under King Philippe Auguste who reigned between 1180 and 1223.
-See remains of the Philippe August walls in the passageway between the Louvre parking and Museum
+After centuries with no unique capital, it retrieved its status under King Philippe Auguste who reigned between 1180 and 1223.
+See remains of the Philippe August walls in the passageway between the Louvre parking and Museum.

-In 2015, 46.7 million tourists visited the city and her region.
-The city remains year after year the most visited one in the world ahead of London and New York City.
+In 2022, 44 million tourists visited the city and its region.
+The city remains year after year the most visited one in the world ahead of Dubai and Amsterdam.
 The top reason to come are sightseeing and shopping.
 393 000 people work for tourism in the city, the largest Airbnb market in the world.

 The Eiffel Tower is 324 meters tall.
 At its construction, it was the tallest monument in the world, a title it held for 41 years until the Chrysler Building in New York City was finished in 1930.
 Due to the addition of a broadcasting aerial at the top in 1957, it is now taller than the Chrysler Building by 5.2 meters.
 It is still the tallest monument in the city.

-The Louvre Museum is the world's most visited museum with 8.7 million visitors in 2015.
+The Louvre Museum is the world's most visited museum with 7.726 million visitors in 2022.
 It is also the world's largest museum.
-Nearly 35,000 objects from prehistory to the 21st century are exhibited over an area of 60,600 square metres (652,300 square feet).
+Nearly 35,000 objects from prehistory to the 21st century are exhibited over an area of 60,600 square meters (652,300 square feet).

 The house of Nicolas Flamel, at 52, rue de Montmorency is the oldest in the city.
 It was built in 1407 by Nicolas Flamel a scrivener and an alchemist who claimed that he had made the Philosopher's Stone which turns lead into gold, and that he and his wife Pernelle had achieved immortality.
 The ground floor now houses the Auberge Nicolas Flamel.

-The tallest churches in Paris are Les Invalides (height of the Dome: 107 meters), Notre Dame (height of the spire: 96 meters), Sacre Coeur (height of the bell tower: 91 meters).
+The tallest churches in Paris are Les Invalides (height of the Dome: 107 meters), Notre-Dame (height of the spire before the 2019 fire: 96 meters), Sacré-Coeur (height of the bell tower: 91 meters).